rethinkdb/rethinkdb-rs/api/python/index.md

 selection.nth(index) &rarr; selection&lt;object&gt;
 {% endapibody %}

-Get the *nth* element of a sequence.
+Get the *nth* element of a sequence, counting from zero.
+If the argument is negative, count from the last element.

 __Example:__ Select the second element in the array.